Blog Posts

 Failure to properly document patient interactions can have serious legal consequences.
 Healthcare professionals must adhere to strict documentation standards to protect themselves and their patients.

-• Always store notes in a secure, password-protected EHR system.
+• Always store notes in a secure, HIPAA-compliant EHR system.

 • Never share patient information without proper consent.